littleadam/optiontrading/README.md

-Project to run option trading deploying dynamic user configuration with options for hedged and open strategies
+This Project tries to run option trading deploying dynamic user configuration with options for hedged and open strategies

 The strategies include long and short straddle and strangles, hedged buy, covered call and other commonly used strategies the project considers multi level protection for the investment